programminghistorian/ph-submissions/lessons/OCR-and-Machine-Translation.md

 done
 ```

-Most of this code should be familiar.
-There are three important additions.
+Most of this code should be familiar from the example code in the previous sections on ImageMagick, Tesseract, and Translate Shell.
+There are three important additions for iterating these processes:
-1. One, there is a loop.
+1. There is a loop.
 The first line creates a new variable, `f`, that will hold the name of each
 file in our directory.
-2. Two, we use the image file name to create the transcription and translation filenames.
+2. We use the image file name to create the transcription and translation filenames.
 The command `${VARIABLE%.*}` takes a file and removes the file extension.
 The `%` command removes a suffix.
 The `.*` specifies that the suffix is a "." and whatever follows it.
-3. Three, the `sleep 1m` command halts the program from starting the next file for one minute.
-This allows the previous file to finish being translated and written, as well as spacing out your requests to the translation APIs so they will not
-block your IP.
+3. The `sleep 1m` command halts the program from starting the next file for one minute.
+This allows the previous file to finish being translated and written, as well as spacing out your requests to the translation APIs so they will not block your IP.
 You may need to adjust the sleep time as APIs change their policies on what constitutes "too many" requests.

-The third and final block of code will create two folders for your transcriptions and translations.
-Then it will move all the transcriptions to one folder and all the translations to another folder.
+The third and final block of code will create two folders for your transcriptions and translations and move all the transcriptions to one folder and all the translations to the other folder.
 ```
 mkdir $folder"_ocr"
 mkdir $folder"_translation"